 How To Use: Anal Toys

 What does an anal toy do?

-Stimulation of the anus and its surrounding and inner areas can be hugely pleasurable.
-The anal canal houses the prostate gland and runs parallel to the g-spot, so no matter the body, a well-chosen anal plug, dildo, probe or massager can result in serious pleasure.
+The anal canal and opening is positively packed with sensitive nerve endings, so stimulation of the anus and surrounding / inner areas feels really good for a lot of people.
+The anal canal houses the prostate gland and runs parallel to the g-spot, so a properly chosen anal plug, dildo, probe or massager can bring on some serious pleasure.

 What types of anal toys are there?